 If for whatever reason you are unable to complete the online registration, please contact the Volunteer Programme Coordinator to discuss other options for registering your interest in volunteering.

 Volunteer opportunities within the National Galleries of Scotland are in high demand and we cannot guarantee a volunteer placement for everyone who registers their interest.
-When applying for a volunteer vacancy you will need to demonstrate potential and show a passion for what we do to have the best chance of success.
+When applying for a volunteer opportunity you will need to demonstrate potential and show a passion for what we do to have the best chance of success.

 You may also wish to contact your local Volunteer Centre who advertise hundreds of volunteering opportunities, or other arts organisations if you require something more definite.